microsoft/Accera/docs/Reference/classes/Target/Target.md

 gpu_target = acc.Target(name="Custom GPU processor", category=acc.Target.Category.GPU, default_block_size=16)
 ```

 ## Additional Notes on Instruction Set Extensions
-The details on extensions are important to identify the number of vector registers and vector bytes of each SIMD
-register supported by a processor.
-These values may help you determine if you are leveraging
-the vector units of an underlying hardware to its best capabilities.
+It is important to identify the number of vector registers and vector bytes of each SIMD register.
+These values may help you determine if you are leveraging the vector units of the underlying hardware to its best capabilities.

 ### AVX
-Advanced Vector Extensions (AVX) promotes legacy 128-bit SIMD instructions that operate on XMM
-registers to use a vector-extension (VEX) prefix and operate on 256-bit YMM registers.
+Advanced Vector Extensions (AVX) promotes legacy 128-bit SIMD instructions that operate on XMM registers to use a vector-extension (VEX) prefix and operate on 256-bit YMM registers.

-Intel AVX introduced support for 256-bit wide SIMD registers (YMM0-YMM7 in operating modes that are 32-bit or
-less, YMM0-YMM15 in 64-bit mode).
-For Accera, 64-bit mode is the default and we do not add this as an argument to define
+Intel AVX introduced support for 256-bit wide SIMD registers (YMM0-YMM7 in operating modes that are 32-bit or less, YMM0-YMM15 in 64-bit mode).
+For Accera, 64-bit mode is the default.
 a target.
 The lower 128-bits of the YMM registers are aliased to the respective 128-bit XMM registers.
-In Intel AVX, there are 256-bit wide vector registers, 16 XMM registers and 16 YMM registers to support an extension of 128-bits.
+In Intel AVX, there are 256-bit wide vector registers, 16 XMM registers, and 16 YMM registers to support an extension of 128-bits.

 ### AVX512
-AVX-512 is a further extension offering 32 ZMM registers and each SIMD register is 512 bits (64 bytes) wide.
+AVX-512 is a further extension offering 32 ZMM registers, and each SIMD register is 512 bits (64 bytes) wide.

 ### SSE4 Extension
-There are 16 XMM registers (XMM0 to XMM15) and each is 128-bit wide.
-In 64-bit mode, eight additional
-XMM registers are accessible.
+There are 16 XMM registers (XMM0 to XMM15), each 128-bit wide.
+In 64-bit mode, eight additional XMM registers are accessible.
 Registers XMM8-XMM15 are accessed by using REX prefixes.

 <div style="page-break-after: always;"></div>